 - Natural gas prices increased in 2017 as increasing U.S. LNG and pipeline exports provided relief to an oversupplied North American market.
-The Henry Hub natural gas price increased to an estimated US$3.09/MMBtu in 2017 from US$2.41/MMBtu in 2016.
+The Henry Hub natural gas price increased to US$3.09/MMBtu in 2017 from US$2.41/MMBtu in 2016.

 - In 2018, the base price is forecast to strengthen to US$3.26/MMBtu, reflecting increased U.S. LNG exports and growing U.S. pipeline exports to Mexico.
 In the low price scenario, the price is forecast to average US$2.82/MMBtu as a result of increased production and delayed development of LNG export facilities.
 In the high price scenario, the price is forecast to average US$3.70/MMBtu as exports increase faster than anticipated due to early completion of LNG export facilities.